SiyiP/linked-blog-starter-md/11 HEENT/SFP Vascular Syndromes Describing Strokes_Suh.md

 	- upper -> lenticulostriate from MCA
 	- lower -> recurrent artery of huebner from ACA
 - genu
-	- upper -> leenticulostriate from MCA
+	- upper -> lenticulostriate from MCA
 	- lower -> lenticulostriate from **ICA**
 - posterior limb
 	- upper -> lenticulostriate from MCA